things to see in chinatown kuala lumpur

 A bar with a VIEW!

-I ended my stroll at the nearby Four Points by Sheraton Hotel as I heard of its ‘rooftop bar’ with great views of the Kuala Lumpur skyline.
-Located on the 7th floor, the JANN Bar isn’t a rooftop bar per sé but it does have terrific views!
+Last, but not least, the Four Points by Sheraton Hotel has a ‘rooftop bar’ with great views of the Kuala Lumpur skyline.
+Located on the 7th floor, JANN Bar isn’t a rooftop bar per sé but it does have terrific views!

 jann-bar-four-points-sheraton-kuala-lumpur-photo